2DGD-F0TH/2DGD_F0TH/README.md

 Before building the book, you might want to set your programming language in the `metadata.yaml` file.
 The programming languages currently available are:

 - Pseudocode (which is the empty "" option)
-- Pseudocode with basic Syntax Hightlighting (proglang set to "pseudocode")
+- Pseudocode with basic Syntax Highlighting (proglang set to "pseudocode")
 - Python 3 (proglang set to "python")

 To Build the book you need to clone this repository and use the `make` command from the main directory.